Carrooi/Node-RecursiveMerge/README.md

 As you can see, this library just merging objects and not removing duplicates.

 You should also know, that this affects first object passed to merge function.
-Overy other objects (arrays, objects) are added to the first one.
+Every other objects (arrays, objects) are added to the first one.
 There is not any fast simple and universal solution for cloning objects (arrays yes).

 In the same way, you can merge also objects.